 - This requires us not to think of ‘infrastructure’ as a panacea for all economic ills, but rather to consider individual projects and their individual contributions to general wellbeing – economic, social, and environmental.
 What questions do we need to ask of all projects to make sure that we are ‘future friendly’?
 What do we need to know about the relationship between future change and infrastructure?
 What changes do we need to make to current decision processes to achieve this goal?

 - This is what Talking Infrastructure is about.

-Our members are planners, strategic asset managers, financial specialists, environmental scientists, economists, sociologists, administrators and many others who share the realisation that to really benefit from the many changes that now surround us, all decisions need to reflect not the past but the futures that are now emerging.
+- If this interests you then become a member and join professionals of all disciplines: planners, strategic asset managers, financial specialists, environmental scientists, economists, sociologists, administrators and many others who share the realisation that to really benefit from the many changes that now surround us, all decisions need to undertand the past but be open to the futures that are now emerging.